 Young adults: Children may stay on their parents’ policies until age 26.
 Those who buy coverage on their own or through the Exchanges can obtain cheaper catastrophic coverage.
 Individuals who obtain traditional benefits packages will pay less than those who are older than age 26.
 As part of the individual mandate, individuals age 26 or younger must obtain coverage unless qualified for an exemption.

 Adults with a pre-existing condition: Adults with pre-existing conditions will be able to obtain individual coverage through a Marketplace and pay the same rate as other participants in the same age group.
 Insurers cannot place annual or lifetime limits on coverage, nor can they deny coverage or charge higher premiums due to a pre-existing condition.

 Children with a pre-existing condition: Group health plans and health insurance issuers may not impose exclusions on coverage for children with pre-existing conditions.
 This provision applies to all plans offered through the Marketplace.

-For more information about individual insurance and health care reform, or for help getting started, contact Insurance Benefits Team today.
+For more information about individual insurance and health care reform, or for help getting started, contact IBT Consulting today.